 This article was first published for the 2016 cinema release of Hunt For The Wilderpeople.
-You can now watch the film at SBS On Demand (scroll down for link).
+See the film on SBS World Movies, 9.30pm Friday 10 December as part of a special collection of Sam Neill films, 6-10 December.

 In Taika Waititi’s Hunt for the Wilderpeople, Sam Neill plays a gruff mountain man whose quiet life in the wilds of the South Island is upended by the arrival of a mouthy foster kid, Ricky (Julian Dennison).
 Tragedy, rotten luck and a series of awkward misunderstandings conspire to make the pair fast friends, as they bolt for the bush to flee an obsessive child protection officer (just go with it).